carrickcancloud/Terraform/anvil/README.md

 gh secret set AWS_IAM_ROLE_FOR_PACKER -b"$PACKER_ARN" --repo $ANVIL_REPO
 gh secret set AWS_IAM_ROLE_FOR_ANVIL -b"$TERRAFORM_ARN" --repo $ANVIL_REPO
 gh secret set AWS_IAM_ROLE_FOR_OPS_SYNC -b"$OPS_SYNC_ARN" --repo $OPS_REPO
+# These secrets are then referenced by the GitHub Actions workflows to assume the respective IAM roles.
 ```

 ---

 ## Phase III: The End-to-End Deployment Lifecycle

+**Deployments to QA, UAT, and PROD are only possible after an approved and merged PR to `main`, which is enforced by GitHub branch protection and CODEOWNERS.**

 Follow this exact sequence to bring an environment online from scratch.